yunteng/EULERSF/README.md

 ./bin/rubberBall ./cfg/ball.lowres.cfg

 This is a lowres simulation of a rubber ball falling onto a carpet of fluid.
 250 frames will be computed.
-The result video is at renders/rubberball_lowres.mov
+The result video is at renders/rubberball_lowres.mov.
+Press 'a' to start/stop simulating the next frame.
+Press 's' to toggle simulating one frame at a time or keep going.
+The UI will delay respond until the current frame has been computed.

 A highres configuration is provided in cfg/ball.highres.cfg We recommend compiling the code with openmp before running the highres version.
 The result video is at renders/rubberball_highres.mov